Last change on 2021-05-09 • Created on 2020-03-18 • ID: RO-8FB01

 Right-click on a Volume and choose

-from the context menu. -
+Add mirroringfrom the context menu. -

 In the menu that appears, choose the second drive you would like for the RAID1.
 Then confirm by clicking on

-Add mirroring
+Add mirroring.

 Please check that you have correctly added all the Volumes to the mirroring.
 Also check that the synchronization is running, which is indicated by the reddish colored Volumes and their status information.